MoscowskyAnton/MoscowskyAnton/README.md

 ### Hi there 👋

  - My name is Moscowsky Anton and I'm from Moscow Russia.
- - I'am robotic developer with strong belief to opensource and deep learning.
+ - I'm robotic developer with strong belief to opensource and deep learning.
  - My biggest own opensource project is [Extended Object Detection](https://github.com/Extended-Object-Detection-ROS) package for ROS.
  - And yes, I'm looking for collaborators in computes vision!
  - Also I have a dream to build my personal home robot from end-to-end, and [here](https://github.com/MoscowskyAnton/BD1) you can see progress on it!